Regulations - Interfaculty Programmes

 Structure and Content

-3 Of the 120 points required for this degree a student must complete a 120 point MPhil Thesis in the appropriate subject.
+5 A student enrolled for this degree must complete a 120 point MPhil Thesis in accordance with the requirements of the MPhil Procedures.

 Examination